AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 - **`rule fastp_pe`** reads the sample names from the `samples.txt` file and processes paired-end FASTQ files with the naming conventions `*_R1.fastq.gz` / `*_r1.fastq.gz` and `*_R2.fastq.gz` / `*_r2.fastq.gz`.
 This step performs adapter trimming, quality trimming, and filtering.
 The output files are the trimmed paired reads (`*_r1.fastq.gz`/`*_r2.fastq.gz`), unpaired reads (`*_u1.fastq.gz`/`*_u2.fastq.gz`), and QC reports.
 Default parameters are used.
 The unpaired reads can be removed after confirming that the majority of reads have a pair that passed QC.

 - **`rule bowtie2_align`** uses the trimmed paired-end files from `rule fastp_pe` and aligns them to the specified index.
 The resulting file is a reference-aligned BAM file.
 Default parameters are used.
   > **Wall time:** Tests for single sample.
-When total cores was 60 (bowtie2 44, samtools view 4, samotools sort 12) time was 12m 18s.
-Reduced to total cores 24 (bowtie2 16, samtools view 4, samotools sort 8)
+When total cores was 60 (bowtie2 44, SAMtools view 4, SAMtools sort 12) time was 12m 18s.
+Reduced to total cores 24 (bowtie2 16, SAMtools view 4, SAMtools sort 8)

 - **`rule extract_unmapped_fastq`** takes the sorted BAM file as input and extracts the reads that did not align into paired-end FASTQ files depleted of host and PhiX reads (`*_trimmed_clean_R1.fastq.gz`/`*_trimmed_clean_R2.fastq.gz`).
 Default parameters are used.

   > **Wall time:** Tests for single sample.
 When 60 cores were used and there was no splitting the wall time was 17m 57s.
-Changed to a 80:20 ratio of splitting between samtools and pigz.
-Total cores is 60 so samtools will get 48 and pigz 12.
+Changed to a 80:20 ratio of splitting between SAMtools and pigz.
+Total cores is 60 so SAMtools will get 48 and pigz 12.
 A temp directory was added and wall time logging has been improved.

 - **`rule sortmerna`** aligns the host-depleted reads to an rRNA database and outputs the rRNA-depleted reads (`*_rRNAdep_R1.fastq.gz`/`*_rRNAdep_R2.fastq.gz`).
 These rRNA-depleted reads will be used for downstream analysis.
 The database used for testing the pipeline was `smr_v4.3_default_db.fasta`, available from the Reference RNA databases (database.tar.gz) file at [sortmerna release v4.3.3](https://github.com/sortmerna/sortmerna/releases/tag/v4.3.3).
 Default parameters were used.